 Integration needs are evolving faster than ever before, and the onus is on enterprises to successfully find a solution that takes advantage of integration capabilities to create business value.
 The difficulty comes from the extensive number of devices, applications, and services in use within an enterprise.
-That’s why integration tools that can sufficiently connect and combine them into repeatable workflows are integral for businesses in 2018.
+That’s why only the top data integration tools can sufficiently connect and combine them into repeatable workflows are integral for businesses in 2018.

 What Are Data Integration Tools?